Harald Conradsen: Career

 Conradsen's first work as a medallist was the medal Pro meritis.
 He was the following year awarded the Neuhausen Prize for his model for a speciedaler coin and was subsequently commissioned to engrave the stamps for Christian VIII's speciesdaler.

 He was upon his father's retirement in 1841 employed as assistant medallist under Frederik Christopher Krohn at the Royal Mint.

 In 1846–50, he went abroad on the Academy's large travel stipend.
 During his stay in Rome he worked on two medals to Bertel Thorvaldsen and Adam Oehlenschläger.
 The Oehlenschläger medal was his reception piece for the Academy of which he became a member on 10 March 1851.

 He succeeded Krohn as royal medallist in 1873.
+His signature: "H·C".
 He retired in 1901.

 Works

 Conradsen's most notable works as a sculptor are En Pige, som henter Vand (Danish National Gallery) and Evangelisten Marcus for Christiansborg Cjapel in Copenhagen.

-He has also created a large number of models for figurines of Thorvaldsen's work for the Royal Porcelain Factory and assisted his friend and colleague Jens Adolf Jerichau in his work.
+He also created a large number of models for figurines of Thorvaldsen's work for the Royal Porcelain Factory and assisted his friend and colleague Jens Adolf Jerichau in his work.

-He has created a total of 28 medals.
+He created a total of 28 medals.
 Among these are memorial medals to Jonas Collin (1860), N.F.S.
-Grundtvig (1861), Princess Alexandra (1863), Henrik Nikolai Krøyer (1870), Madvig (1879) and Christoffer Wilhelm Eckersberg (1883) as well as the University of Copenhagen's medal (1866).
+Grundtvig (1861), Princess Alexandra (1863), Henrik Nikolai Krøyer (1870), Madvig (1879) and Christoffer Wilhelm Eckersberg (1883) as well as the University of Copenhagen's medal (1866), Fourth Centenary of Christopher Columbus (1892).